pp0787/Quizzler_API/README.md

 # Quizzler_API
-An interactive quiz game app using tkinter API
+An interactive quiz game app using tkinter